clojure-emacs/clj-refactor.el/README.md

 Note that we have to build an AST in order to do this, so if the current file is in a bad state this op won't work.

+## Hotload dependency

+If point is on a dependency vectors in, e.g. in `project.clj`, it will get hotloaded into the repl.

 ## Miscellaneous

 With clj-refactor enabled, any keybindings for `paredit-raise-sexp` is